jorammercado/fin-track-frontend/README.md

    ```bash
    cd icapital-budgeter-frontend
    ```
 4. Create a `.env` file in the root of the project directory with the following content (replace `4001` with the port your backend server is running on if different).
-To get a Polygon API key you can go to https://polygon.io/ and click [Create API Key](https://polygon.io/dashboard/signup?redirect=%2Fdashboard%2Fkeys):
+To get a Polygon API key you can go to https://polygon.io/ and click [Create API Key](https://polygon.io/dashboard/signup?redirect=%2Fdashboard%2Fkeys).
+Similarly to get a Finnhub API key sign up here [https://finnhub.io/](https://finnhub.io/)
    ```
    VITE_API_URL=http://localhost:4001
    VITE_POLYGON_API_KEY=your_polygon_api_key_here